On the Forgotten Builder and Breather and their false identification as Source.

 only from the perspective of the ruler.

+Law is real.
+Authority is real.
 But law tries to stabilize and contain what wisdom has revealed and disrupted.

-Jesus enters the wilderness immediately after baptism.
+Just as Jesus enters the wilderness immediately after baptism, testing follows recognition.

 He refuses to self generate bread.